Muhamad Norazlan Aris: Military career

 Norazlan was commissioned as a Second Lieutenant in 1987 and received his basic training at the Air Force Academy, RMAF Alor Setar, Kedah in 1988 and after completing the training he was selected to fly fighter aircraft.
 Throughout his service, he has been entrusted to hold various important positions in the Royal Malaysian Air Force as commander, staff and trainer.
 The positions that he held include Staff Officer 1 Fighter Operations at 1st Air Division, Commanding Officer of 11th Squadron, Commander of RMAF Gong Kedak Air Base, Deputy Assistant Chief of Staff of Planning and Development, Chief of Staff of Air Operations Command Headquarters and Commander of Air Support Command.

 Norazlan was appointed as Commander of Air Operations Command on 8 March 2022 who succeeding Mohammad Salleh Osman who appointed as Deputy Chief of Air Force.
 On 28 June in the same year, he was appointed as Deputy Chief of Air Force following the retirement of his predecessor Mohammad Salleh Osman.

 On 26 June 2025, Norazlan has appointed as 21st Chief of Royal Malaysian Air Force who succeeding Mohd Asghar Khan Goriman Khan following his retirement in this year.

 Personal life

-He has married with Wan Nor Sazlina binti Wan Abd Shukor and is blessed with four girls.
+He has married with Wan Nor Sazlina binti Wan Abd Shukor and is blessed with four daughters.
 On free time, he often spent that time for leisure activities and travelling.